evilmartians/harmonizer/README.md

 - Developer exports: Tailwind, CSS variables, JSON.

 ## Why OKLCH and APCA?
-- OKLCH, currently the most perceptually accurate color model, provides consistent perceptual chroma and lightness, making your colors feel “right” across all levels and hues.
+- [OKLCH](https://oklch.com/#0.6486,0.2959,24.56,100), currently the most perceptually accurate color model, provides consistent perceptual chroma and lightness, making your colors feel “right” across all levels and hues.
-- APCA is a modern contrast formula optimized for self-illuminated displays, better reflecting how users perceive contrast on screens.
+- [APCA](https://git.apcacontrast.com/documentation/APCA_in_a_Nutshell) is a modern contrast formula optimized for self-illuminated displays, better reflecting how users perceive contrast on screens.
-- Harmonizer uses APCACH, our own custom calculator that blends these two technologies to generate balanced and accessible colors.
+- [APCACH](https://github.com/antiflasher/apcach), our own custom calculator that blends these two technologies to generate balanced and accessible colors.